 \subsection{Accuracy on Test Dataset}

-Each model was trained 20 times to reduce statistical noise caused by the initialisation and to measure the deviations between different runs.
 Figure \ref{fig:testsetresults} demonstrates the performance of the models on the test set after training, showing the median and interquartile range.
 TDAF achieves a mean accuracy of $96.14\%$ on the test set, compared to $95.32\%$ for ReLU and $94.44\%$ for sigmoid.
 This result is similar to the final accuracies of the validation set of $95.86\%$, $95.04\%$ and $94.13\%$ for TDAF, ReLU and sigmoid, respectively.
 Thus, outperforming the other activation functions based on the median and mean test accuracy, TDAF also exhibits a smaller interquartile range and overall range indicating more stable training dynamics.
-Additionally, TDAF outperforms both Sigmoid and ReLU in terms of the loss and accuracy throughout training as well as the performance on the test set after training.
+Additionally, TDAF outperforms both sigmoid and ReLU in terms of the loss and accuracy throughout training as well as the performance on the test set after training.

 Since TDAF has demonstrated superior characteristics compared to other activation functions, we assess the performance of the TDAF-based neural network across the ten classes of the MNIST dataset.
 Figure \ref{fig_sim} presents the loss during training, the confusion matrix and the accuracy across different classes.
 The class accuracies range from $92.73\%$ for the digit 2 to $98.07\%$ for the digit 4.
-The most frequent misclassification was for the digits 2 being identified as a digit 8, occurring 42 times---an outcome that aligns with empirical observations \cite{Bal19}.
-It is noteworthy that the strong performance observed in this study, despite the simplicity of the FNN model, underscores the advantages conferred by TDAF, demonstrating its potential to enhance classification accuracy in neural networks with minimal architectural complexity.
+The most frequent misclassification was for the digits 2 being identified as a digit 8, occurring 42 times, an outcome that aligns with empirical observations \cite{Bal19}.
+It is noteworthy that the strong performance observed in this study, despite the simplicity of the feedforward neural network model, underscores the advantages conferred by TDAF, demonstrating its potential to enhance classification accuracy in neural networks with minimal architectural complexity.